rentweb3/RentWeb3-code/README.md

 we wanted the storage to be decentralized but smart contract performs a bunch of stuff with the records.<br/>
 We could load available NFTs from smart contracts but it is a slow process and User Experience might suffer. <br/>
 We have achieved both User Experience and Decentralized storage properties with **IPFS and filecoin's web3 storage**.
-## What we learned

-      Working with multiple Blockchains
-      Crafting a good user experience
-      Built industry level Smart Contracts
-      Grasped strong understanding of IPFS ,Tron development tools and NFTs in depth
 ## What's next for RentWeb3
 We are aiming to be the number one marketplace for Renting Web3 assets Globally.<br/>
 Currently we are dealing with NFT and Dapp renting that are NFT centered. <br/>